MylesHenehan/WSAA-coursework/assignments/README.md

 ### 3. **assignment04-github**
 A Python script that:
-- Reads a file from a private GitHub repository
+- Reads a file from a private GitHub repository using a Github authentication key.
 - Replaces every instance of the name "Andrew" with the user's name
-- Commits the changes and pushes them back to the repository using authentication keys
+- Commits the changes and pushes them back to the repository.

 This assignment demonstrates integration with GitHub using the `PyGithub` package.